Geometry-of-numbers methods in the cusp: Introduction

 \section{Introduction}

-A \emph{coregular representation} $(G,W)$ consists of a reductive algebraic group $G$, defined over $\Z$, and a finite-dimensional representation $W$ of $G$, also defined over $\Z$, such that the space $U$ of relative $G$-invariants on $W$ is freely and finitely generated over $\Z$.
+A \emph{coregular representation} $(G,W)$ consists of a reductive algebraic group $G$, defined over $\Z$, and a finite-dimensional representation $W$ of $G$, also defined over $\Z$, such that the ring of polynomial invariants for the action of the semisimplification of $G$ on $W$ is freely generated (say by the elements $p_1,\ldots,p_k$).
+We then say that $U={\rm Aff}^k$ is the {\it space of relative invariants}, and note that for any ring $R$, we have the natural map $W(R)\to U(R)$ given by $w\mapsto (p_1(w),\ldots,p_k(w))$.\footnote{More algebro-geometrically, the ring of relative invariants is $\Z[W]^G$ while the space of relative invariants is $U \defeq W \sslash G = \Spec\left(\Z[W]^G \right)$.} is freely and finitely generated over $\Z$.
 Many objects of interest in number theory and arithmetic geometry admit natural parametrizations in terms of integral orbits of coregular representations.
-Typically, these parametrizations impose the following three pieces of structure on the pair $(G,W)$ and the associated invariant space $U$: \begin{enumerate}[leftmargin=20pt] \item an algebraic notion of {\it nondegeneracy} for the orbits of $G$ on $W$; \item a natural notion of {\it height} on $U(\R)$, which then lifts to a $G(\R)$-invariant notion of height on $W(\R)$; \item an arithmetic notion of {\it irreducibility} for the orbits of $G(\Z)$ on $W(\Z)$. \end{enumerate}
+Typically, these parametrizations impose the following three pieces of structure on the pair $(G,W)$ and the associated \mbox{invariant space $U$:} \begin{enumerate}[leftmargin=20pt] \item an algebraic notion of {\it nondegeneracy} for the orbits of $G$ on $W$; \item a natural notion of {\it height} on $U(\R)$, which then lifts to a $G(\R)$-invariant notion of height on $W(\R)$; \item an arithmetic notion of {\it irreducibility} for the orbits of $G(\Z)$ on $W(\Z)$. \end{enumerate} We note that {\it prehomogeneous} representations, i.e., representations whose rings of invariants are generated by a single element, are all coregular.
+In that case, the single generating invariant (usually termed the discriminant) is the height that is used.